-- One in five live in a rural or remote area - More likely than any other segment to identify as male (61%) and white (83%); majority is high school or college educated, higher income than Disengaged middle and the most religious. - Most car-dependent of segments, staunchly conservative, half are unsympathetic or actively opposed to goals of the environmental movement - Strong predispositions toward authoritarianism and hierarchism - Concerns: World Economic Forum, socialism and AI as threats to Canadian society - Trust (in order): friends and family, Canadian oil companies, doctors to some extent; distrust ENGOs, UN, federal government, etc. - Politically to the right, the vast majority say they would vote for the CPC if a federal election were held today - See CA-MAP Regional Analysis for regional distribution of this segment.
+- One in five live in a rural or remote area, in Alberta and Ontario mostly. - More likely than any other segment to identify as male (61%) and white (83%); majority is high school or college educated, higher income than Disengaged middle and the most religious. - Most car-dependent of segments, staunchly conservative, half are unsympathetic or actively opposed to goals of the environmental movement - Strong predispositions toward authoritarianism and hierarchism - Concerns: World Economic Forum, socialism and AI as threats to Canadian society - Trust (in order): friends and family, Canadian oil companies, doctors to some extent; distrust ENGOs, UN, federal government, etc. - Politically to the right, the vast majority say they would vote for the CPC if a federal election were held today